planio-gmbh/redmine_charts/README.markdown

 - nl by onno-schuit
 - en by Maciej Szczytowski and Rocco Stanzione
 - ru by Vadim Kruchkov
-- es by Rafael Lorenzo
+- es by Rafael Lorenzo, José Javier Sianes Ruiz
 - pl by Maciej Szczytowski
 - fr by Yannick Quenec'hdu
 - ko by Ki Won Kim